-If you plan to promote a product as an affiliate, and if possible, work with the owner to get a few copies to give away to your audience for free.
-Also, if possible, get a discounted price for a limited time only, for your audience as well.
-This may not always be possible, but you can always ask and see what happens.
+When you plan to promote a product as an affiliate, try to work with the owner to get a few copies to give away to your audience for free.
+Maybe you can get a discounted price for a limited time only for your audience as well.
+This may not always be possible, but it never hurts to ask.

 In a blog post, review this product—maybe it’s your epic post, or maybe you just mention it at the end of one of your regular posts.
 Share that you have two or three copies of the product to give away for free, and that in order to be entered to win one of the copies, your audience members have to leave one comment about how they would use the product and why it would help them.
 Have them go through an affiliate link of yours to see what the product is all about first, and then come back to your blog to leave their entry as a comment.